-What factors are reviewed to approve my car loan?
+What factors are reviewed to approve my car payment?

 LTV limit 130%

 Loan to Value (LTV) is the comparison of the amount borrowed to the invoice value of the vehicle.
-LTV ratios up to 130% are allowable for consumers who want to finance accessories or roll negative trade-in equity into the new deal.
+LTV ratios up to 130% are allowable for consumers who want to finance accessories or roll negative trade-in equity into the loan approval.

 Lower LTV ratios, below 90%, often trigger interest rate discounts.